-Another new year means that there should be at least one thing that gets better than the previous year.
-People start struggling to achieve their New Year goals, and Eat healthier foods is probably one of the most common New Year resolutions that people make.
+Another year means that there should be at least one thing that gets better than the previous year.
+People start struggling to achieve their yearly goals, and Eat healthier foods is probably one of the most common New Year resolutions that people make.

-In 2016 we have encountered the bulletproof coffee trend.
-The ingredient that makes bulletproof coffee powerful, MCT oil, seems to maintain its position well in 2017.
+All of 2017 we have encountered the bulletproof coffee trend.
+The ingredient that makes bulletproof coffee powerful, MCT oil, seems to maintain its position well in 2018.
 MCT or medium-chain triglycerides is supposed to help boost brain function, making it easier to focus during the long work day ahead.
 It also may help to burn more energy than other long-chain triglyceride fats, which means it could help you weight.

 We are talking about purple cabbages only, but other purple veggies including purple carrots, asparagus, and cauliflower.
 Purple vegetables contain anthocyanins, the antioxidants found in blueberries which give them rich purple color.

 Awareness of the negative health effects of gluten has increased in the past few years, and it has resulted in the appearance of flour alternatives, such as almond and coconut flour.
 But, in 2018, tigernut flour is on its way to fame.
 Despite its name, tigernut flour is not made from nuts; it is made from small tuber.
 It is rich in fiber, calcium, and iron, and has nutty flavor.
 Expect to see it more plentiful on your grocery store shelves.

 Fruit- and nut-flavored granola bars have been around since forever, and now it is kind of boring.
 But in 2018, expect to taste more (crazy) granola flavors like jalapeno, mustard, and roasted peppers.